TBI Treatment and Management in Nursing Care

 • Vital signs are all WNL.

-• The laceration was cleansed, and derma bound was used to close.
+• The laceration was cleansed, and derma bond was used to close.

-• The R shoulder subluxation was positioned in correct alignment, and a repeat x-ray was taken to ensure alignment, then a shoulder immobilizer was placed on the patient; it should heal with 4-6 weeks of limited movement.
+• The R shoulder subluxation was positioned in the correct alignment, and a repeat X-ray was taken to ensure alignment.
+Then, a shoulder immobilizer was placed on the patient; it should heal within 4-6 weeks of limited movement.

 Conclusion

 A systematic and detailed nursing assessment is critical in identifying any and all changes with patients; as you have learned many times, there are similarities with TBI.
-In order to provide the best TBI treatment plans to your patients, it is important to ask the right questions and complete systematic neurological assessments.
-Proper TBI treatment can truly make all the difference in your patient’s recovery.
+To provide your patients the best TBI treatment plans, asking the right questions and completing systematic neurological assessments is important.
+Proper TBI treatment can make all the difference in your patient’s recovery.

 Complete Survey